CASA has introduced four new videos, each focused on a specific common cabin safety issues.

 I just adore the first 2 seconds of this.

 The International Air Transport Association (IATA) has urged the Thai government to address critical issues of safety, capacity and costs.
-“Aviation is critical to Thailand’s economic success.
-It is the backbone of the tourism industry and provides critical global business …
+“Aviation is critical to Thailand’s …

 Like nearly everyone else on the planet connected to the internet (actually nearly 33 Million out of over 3 Billion, but who’s doing the maths?), I was tossed for a spin by the wonderful new OK Go “Upside Down & Inside Out” music video filmed with help from Russian carrier S7 Airlines.